mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 Empire.
 It was one of the Empire’s most productive agricultural colonies; Ouiyloi’s rolling farmlands were divided into thousands of small baronies and plantations.
-An Aslan manor house stood in the centre of each plantation.
+An Aslan manor house stood in the center of each plantation.
 The slaver lords oversaw their human labourers using floating grav-platforms and skimmers.
 Produce from the farms was taken to the capital, Ouiy, using high-speed maglev trains.
 At least, that was before the war.